reingart/pyfpdf/PyPIReadme.rst

       cd pyfpdf
       python setup.py install

-You can also install PyFPDF from PyPI, with easyinstall or from Windows installers.
+You can install PyFPDF from PyPI, with easyinstall or from Windows installers.
 For example, using pip:

 ::